Amaanlegend/DeepShield-Multimodal-Deepfake-Fraud-Detection-System/README.md

 Live Video URLs

 Results
-Confidence score indicating likelihood of deepfake (0 to 1 scale).
+1.Confidence score indicating likelihood of deepfake (0 to 1 scale).
-Highlighted areas of suspicion in the media (e.g., facial regions like mouth or eyes).
+2.Highlighted areas of suspicion in the media (e.g., facial regions like mouth or eyes).
-Fraud prevention report, including biometric discrepancies and metadata integrity.
+3.Fraud prevention report, including biometric discrepancies and metadata integrity.

 Security & Privacy
 End-to-End Encryption: All media, results, and logs are encrypted.